Effective Date: 15 November 2016

 d.
 We Share Your Information to Avoid Unnecessary Marketing

-In order to prevent you from receiving duplicate or unnecessary marketing about Lookout products or service, we may share your information or your status as a current Lookout customer with our partners or service providers.
+In order to prevent you from receiving duplicate or unnecessary marketing about Lookout products or services, we may share your information or your status as a current Lookout customer with our partners or service providers.

 e.
 We Share Data That is Aggregated and De-Identified

-We share de-identified or aggregated data publicly and with our partners and other third-parties.
+We share de-identified or aggregated data publicly and with our partners and other third parties.
 For example, we may share the number of devices that have ever encountered a particular piece of malware in our security reports.

 f.
 We May Disclose Your Information With Your Consent

 We may also share your personal information with third parties when we have your consent to do so.